 Biphasic mesothelioma that is epithelioid-dominant will appear in varying degrees of organized masses, depending on how early the cancer was found.
 The square epithelioid cells tend to replicate quickly, but in doing so, they pile on top of each other forming masses that prevent them from spreading quickly around the body.

 When sarcomatoid cells account for the largest proportion of biphasic tumors, the cellular behavior is very different.
-Sarcomatoid cells will grow sporadically across the lining of a organ or cavity in small lumps.
+Sarcomatoid cells will grow sporadically across the lining of an organ or cavity in small lumps.
 These cells rarely form masses, which means they have a higher chance of spreading to surrounding tissues.

 When viewed under a microscope, biphasic mesothelioma takes on the cellular characteristics of either epithelioid or sarcomatoid cells—whichever cell type is dominant.
-If a large proportion of the biphasic tumor contains sarcomatoid cells, then microscopic samples of biphasic mesothelioma will contain large cells that appear spindle shaped.
+If a large proportion of the biphasic tumor contains sarcomatoid cells, then microscopic samples of biphasic mesothelioma will contain large cells that appear spindle-shaped.

 Sarcomatoid cells can sometimes be viewed as fibrous-looking bundles with more than one nuclei—the cellular structures that are responsible for holding a cell’s DNA.
 Alternatively, if the biphasic tumor is predominately made up of epithelioid cells, the biphasic tissue sample will be characterized by cells that are cube-like, uniform in appearance and with a well defined single nucleus.